HumanCellAtlas/ontology/issue_template.md

 Please look in the hierarchy in a browser such as [OLS](http://www.ebi.ac.uk/ols/ontologies/hcao)

+## Use case

+Please specify under what circumstances you anticipate this term being used in the HCA metadata.

 ## Attribution

 If you would like a nanoattribution, please indicate your ORCID id